 The double-action trigger pull is not complicated, but neither is it necessarily easy to master.
 However, those that do find it rewards the practice time with great control and accuracy.

-Double-action trigger systems, whether those of a revolver or a double-action semi-automatic, cock the firing mechanism and then release it, discharging a round.
+Double-action trigger systems, whether those of double-action revolvers or double-action semi-automatics, cock the firing mechanism and then release it, discharging a round.
 You’ll notice the hammer travel back and then drop forward.

 However, there is more resistance and a longer travel than with a single-action trigger or the striker-fired mechanism of many modern pistols.